 7/21 The Who’s “Tommy” closes on Broadway.
 The Rock opera originally ran on Broadway from ’93 through ’95.
 The revival of the show at the Nederlander Theater opened earlier this year and closed after 132 standard performances and 20 previews.

-7/22 John Mayall, legendary Blues musician and founder of John Mayall & the Bluesbreakers, has dies at the age of 90.
+7/22 John Mayall, legendary Blues musician and founder of John Mayall & the Bluesbreakers, dies at the age of 90.
 As a singer, guitarist, harmonica player, and keyboardist, he had a career that spanned decades and was often referred to as the “godfather of the British Blues.”

 7/24 Jane’s Addiction unveil “Imminent Redemption,” the first release by the ‘classic lineup’ consisting of vocalist Perry Farrell, guitarist Dave Navarro, drummer Stephen Perkins and bassist Eric Avery, in 34 years.